laurauguc/grading_assistant/README.md

 The recommended way to modify the database is through the admin site.
 Make sure that the backend server is running, and then, from a browser, navigate to the admin site: http://localhost:8000/admin.
 The admin site allows both viewing and modifying the data.
 It also allows managing users and user group authentication and authorization.
 Superuser credentials have been shared on Slack.

-It is also possible to view and modify the _db.sqlite3_ database with a database browsing app, such as DB Browser for SQLite (downloadable here: https://sqlitebrowser.org/).
+It is also possible to view and modify the _db.sqlite3_ database with a database browsing App, such as DB Browser for SQLite (downloadable here: https://sqlitebrowser.org/).
 However, using the admin site is recommended.

 ### Replacing the _db.sqlite3_ database with other external data